-- 9.1 Where the arrangement has been fully implemented the supervisor should conclude his administration as expeditiously as possible. - 9.2 In circumstances of likely failure or default it will be necessary to consider how maters should proceed.
-The term 'failure of the scheme' or 'failure of the arrangement' is not an expression found in the Order or Rules and it is essential, as stated in paragraph 5.3 above, that the proposal should have set out in specific terms the circumstances in which it shall be deemed to have failed and state what action the supervisor is required to take in the event of failure.
+- 52. Where the arrangement has been fully implemented the supervisor should conclude his administration as expeditiously as possible. - 53.
+In circumstances of likely failure or default it will be necessary to consider how matters should proceed.
+The term 'failure of the scheme' or 'failure of the arrangement' is not an expression found in the Order or the Rules and it is essential, as stated in paragraph 29 above, that the proposal should have set out in specific terms the circumstances in which it shall be deemed to have failed and state what action the supervisor is required to take in the event of failure.
 Where failure has occurred the supervisor should notify the creditors accordingly and advise them what action he has taken or proposes to take.
-The standard terms and conditions produced by The Association of Business Recovery Professionals contain comprehensive provisions for dealing with breach of the arrangement. - 9.3 [IVA] Where the debtor commits an act of 'default' (within the meaning of article 250 (1) of the Insolvency (Northern Ireland) Order 1989), the supervisor is empowered by the Order to initiate bankruptcy proceedings against the debtor.
-Whilst 'failure' and 'default' will often be synonymous, this will not always be the case. - 9.4 In the event of failure particular care must be taken to ascertain who is entitled to the remaining assets, and in the event of the presentation of a winding-up or bankruptcy petition, whether disposal of the assets would be void under article 107 or 257 of Insolvency (NI) Order 1989.
-In the case of Shierson and Another v Tomlinson and Another (Re N T Gallagher & Son Limited) ([2002] 2 BCLC 133; [2002] BPIR 565) the Court of Appeal held that: - where a VA provides for monies or other assets to be paid to or transferred or held for the benefit of VA creditors, this will create a trust of those monies or assets for those creditors; - the effect of the liquidation of the company or the bankruptcy of the debtor on a trust created by the VA will depend on the provisions of the VA relating thereto; - if the VA provides what is to happen on liquidation or bankruptcy (or a failure of the VA), effect must be given thereto; - if the VA does not so provide, the trust will continue notwithstanding the liquidation, bankruptcy or failure and must take effect according to its terms.
+The standard terms and conditions produced by the Association of Business Recovery Professionals R3 contain comprehensive provisions for dealing with breach of the arrangement. - 54.
+[IVA] Where the debtor commits an act of 'default' (within the meaning of Article 250(1) of the Order), the supervisor is empowered by the Order to initiate bankruptcy proceedings against the debtor.
+Whilst 'failure' and 'default' will often be synonymous, this will not always be the case. - 55.
+In the event of failure particular care must be taken to ascertain who is entitled to the remaining assets, and, in the event of the presentation of a winding-up or bankruptcy petition, whether disposal of the assets would be void under Articles 107 or 257 of the Order.
+In the case of Shierson and Another v Tomlinson and Another (Re N T Gallagher & Son Limited) 2 BLCC 133; BPIR 565) the Court of Appeal held that: - where a VA provides for monies or other assets to be paid to or transferred or held for the benefit of VA creditors, this will create a trust of those monies or assets for those creditors; - the effect of the liquidation of the company or the bankruptcy of the debtor on a trust created by the VA will depend on the provision of the VA relating thereto; - if the VA provides what is to happen on liquidations or bankruptcy (or a failure of the VA), effect must be given thereto; - if the VA does not so provide, the trust will continue notwithstanding the liquidation, bankruptcy or failure and must take effect according to its terms.

-9.5 Where a supervening winding-up/bankruptcy order is made against the company/debtor, the member should advise the official receiver of the circumstances.
-If the effect of the order is that the VA is terminated, the member should arrange for the prompt handover of assets, funds, books and records to the official receiver or liquidator/trustee in bankruptcy as appropriate.
+56. Where a supervening winding-up/bankruptcy order is made against the company/debtor, the member should advise the Official Receiver of the circumstances.
+If the effect of the order is that the VA is terminated, the member should arrange for the prompt handover of assets, funds, books and records to the Official Receiver or liquidator/trustee in bankruptcy as appropriate.